 Will the noise from the air compressor be an issue?

-- Take your time to find the right air compressor for you and your air tools.
+- If you don’t know what size air compressor do I need for air tools?
+Take your time to find the right air compressor for you and your air tools.
 There are so many excellent brands to choose from, you can easily find one that will be convenient and long-lasting.
 There isn’t really a standout brand that you should gravitate towards, so go for a reputable option that feels right for your needs.

 - We highly recommend that you purchase an air compressor that comes with a warranty.
 Although air compressors should last for years if you look after them correctly, manufacturing errors can occur.
 Protect yourself against this by going for a brand that offers you this kind of protection.
 There are lots of great options that come with a one-year warranty, so you shouldn’t be too limited.

 - Remember, bigger isn’t always better.
-If you are only completing small jobs, there’s no reason to spend more money on an air compressor with the largest tank, especially if your tools don’t require a constant flow of air (such as a nail gun).
-Medium-sized tanks will still provide you with enough compressed air that you do not need to be constantly refilling it while you work.
+If you are only completing small jobs, there’s no reason to spend more money on an air compressor with the largest tank.
+Especially if your tools don’t require a constant flow of air (such as a nail gun).
+Medium-sized tanks will still provide you with enough compressed air.
+So you do not need to be constantly refilling it while you work.

 - Look for a higher CFM.
 CFM stands for “cubic feet per minute” and this number represents the amount of air that the air compressor is producing.
 The larger the CFM, the more power your air compressor will provide to pneumatic tools.
 This is important and not necessarily related to the size of the machine.